linucksrox/proxmox-cluster/ms-01-setup.md

+# DISCLAIMER
+This is just to document my personal setup.
+I'm not a Proxmox expert, just a lowly devops nerd who messes with my homelab in my free time.
+But I work in Linux for my day job and get to work on lots of cool tech professionally, so I think I'm beyond knowing "enough to be dangerous" and hopefully I know enough to be careful now :)

+This guide isn't meant to be full, comprehensive, etc. It's just enough for me to rebuild, rework, etc. as needed.

 # BIOS Setup
 - Boot into the BIOS and click through all the options, disabling ASPM anywhere it is mentioned (Active State Power Management).
 If you're running this as a server, you don't want devices going into low power states which can hypothetically cause performance or stability issues with said devices.
 - Optionally configure boot devices and boot order.